PredixDev/px-widths-design/README.md

 ## Usage

-By default the widths module will create wholes, halves, thirds, quarters, and sixths nomenclatures for width percentage classes.
+By default the `px-widths-design` module will create wholes, halves, thirds, quarters, and sixths nomenclatures for width percentage classes.

 ## Options